CharleyGui/docs.fr-fr/docs/framework/windows-workflow-foundation/2026-compilevbexpressionstart.md

 |Canal|Microsoft-Windows-Application Server-Applications/Débogage|

 ## <a name="description"></a>Description
- Indique le début d'une compilation d'expression VB.
+ Indique le début d’une compilation d’expression Visual Basic.

 ## <a name="message"></a>Message
- Compilation de l'expression Visual Basic « %1 »
+ Compilation de l’expression Visual Basic « %1 »

 ## <a name="details"></a>Détails